Disabled Playwright Support Programme

 This award is open to anyone who identifies as disabled and meets the criteria for applying to the programme.

-• Have some experience of writing for live performance
+Have some experience of creative writing

-• Have a specific idea you want to develop into a full-length play
+Have a specific idea you want to develop into a full-length play

 You should also be: